-Conflict management is a deliberate intervention by managers to stimulate and encourage beneficial or helpful conflict and to resolve, suppress or prevent harmful conflict.
+Conflict management refers to the deliberate intervention by managers to stimulate and encourage beneficial or helpful conflict and to resolve, suppress or prevent harmful conflict (Steyn & Van Niekerk 2007).
 According to Tshigwane (2008) conflict management is a process that takes cognizance of the stages of its unfolding, from potential conflict situations to outbreaks that might require conflict resolution strategies.

-Conflict management implies a pro-active approach of expecting that there will be conflict and then focusing on how to manage it (Hancock 2006).
+Conflict management implies a pro-active approach of expecting that there will be conflict and then focusing on how to manage it (Heystek 2004).